chuangcaleb/wtsa/_drafts/Disney's Raya - TV Series Pitch 1/RAYA Episode 1 - Kumandra.md

 > **PALACE COURTROOM, HEART - DUSK**

 - Later in the palace courtroom: it's crowded but no one is mixing around.
-- Young Raya and Namaari chatter about their shared princess-ship.
+- On Young Raya and Namaari:
+	- they chatter about their shared princess-ship.
+	- Namaari takes a huge bite of the stew: she groans in delight
 	- we see a bit of Naamari's Fang intelligence and sharpness
 	- Naamari admits this is her first time having such a stew with so many different ingredients.
 Raya says she has this every day.
 		- Namaari explains that Heart trades with other tribes, but the other tribes don't really mix around